 6. Fremont Skate Park (Fremont)

-Coming from San Jose, expect about 22 min without traffic — Fremont has enough nearby to make a half-day of it.
+Coming from San Jose, expect about 22 min without traffic, and Fremont has plenty nearby to make a half-day of it.

 Location: 40500 Paseo Padre Pkwy, Fremont, CA 94538